 Turbidity ≤ 5 NTU

-The turbidity is not purposefully inﬂuenced, therefore the untreated water should already have a turbidity-level in accordance to the WHO-recommendation which is shown above.
+The turbidity is not purposefully inﬂuenced; therefore the untreated water should already have a turbidity-level in accordance with the WHO-recommendation which is shown above.
 The literature regards a turbidity up to 200 NTU as acceptable for thermal treatment of water.
 A lower turbidity means generally a lower microbiological concentration.